calicoli/HCI_Touch-Tap/README.md

 - Server device: choose lab mode
 - Server device: click "Confirm" button
 3. Adjust both devices to fullfil requirements
-- addjust conditions to fullfil requirements showed on the server screen
+- Addjust conditions to fullfil requirements showed on the server screen
-- you will see a "Confirm" button if the angle is appropriate
+- Server device: you will see a "Confirm" button if the angle is appropriate
-- then click the "Confirm" button
+- Server device: then click the "Confirm" button
 4. Enter lab
-- click the "Enter Lab" button to begin the experiment
+- Server device: click the "Enter Lab" button to begin the experiment